I've been practicing intermittent fasting for years.

 Nowadays, this is what I do—I listen to my appetite and break my fast whenever it works for my day.

-It makes food so simple, so easy, and more enjoyable.
+It makes food so simple, so easy, and enjoyable.

 But make no mistake about what it took to get here; It takes time and patience.

-Each person is different, so how hard it is for you is going to be different from how hard or easy it was for me or anyone else.
+Each person is different, so how hard it is for you will be different from how hard or easy it was for me or anyone else.

 Now let’s look at a few of the benefits of intermittent fasting.
 Watch the video below for the scoop.

-(Women do better on 3 meals a day in the research and empirical data I’ve seen.
-That said, I know females that do well on two meals a day, sometimes one.
+(Women do better on three meals daily in the research and empirical data I’ve seen.
+That said, I know females who do well on two meals daily, sometimes one.
 Experiment!)

-Less meals makes your food life simpler, and as a result, you’ll spend less time eating, preparing and buying food.
+Fewer meals simplify your food life, so you’ll spend less time eating, preparing, and buying food.

-Another primary benefit of fasting, and one that contributes to helping you lose body fat while fasting, is appetite regulation.
+Another primary benefit of fasting, which contributes to helping you lose body fat while fasting, is appetite regulation.

 You are, simply put, less hungry.

-This is all you have to do to get the benefits of appetite control while fasting: When you sit down for a meal, eat at a slowish pace and your body will tell you when to stop eating.
+This is all you have to do to get the benefits of appetite control while fasting: When you sit down for a meal, eat slowly, and your body will tell you when to stop eating.

 Then stop eating.

-The human body is an amazing machine, so listen to it and it’ll show you the way.
+The human body is a fantastic machine, so listen to it, and it’ll show you the way.

-Just the opposite, in fact, thanks to a hormone you’ve probably heard of called insulin.
+Just the opposite, thanks to a hormone you’ve probably heard of called insulin.

 Insulin’s primary job in the human body is maintaining glucose levels.
-It also manages the process of storing glucose in your liver, glycogen (muscle), and fat cells.
+It also manages storing glucose in your liver, glycogen (muscle), and fat cells.

 Each time you ingest food, your body releases insulin to help manage the glucose (food converts into glucose in your blood) released in your bloodstream.

-Insulin helps your body burn off glucose for energy as well as shuttle glucose into your liver, muscles, and if there is extra, into fat cells.
+Insulin helps your body burn off glucose for energy and shuttle glucose into your liver, muscles, and, if there is extra, into fat cells.

-Since most people eat far more than they “burn off” each day, they are unknowingly triggering a state known as hyperglycemia in which they have extra glucose in their blood.
-This state results in insulin shuttling extra glucose into fat cells.
+Since most people eat far more than they “burn off” each day, they are unknowingly triggering a state known as hyperglycemia, in which they have extra glucose in their blood.
+This state results in insulin shuttling excess glucose into fat cells.

 In a simplified nutshell, this is how you gain fat—more insulin and glucose in your body equals more fat gain.

-Each and every time you eat food (aside from outlier exceptions such as consuming ketones or MCT oil), your body releases insulin and glucose.
-Not only does this release of hormones make it difficult to burn off unwanted body fat, but there are more than a couple health-related problems that come with constant and chronically elevated glucose and insulin levels.
+Your body releases insulin and glucose every time you eat food (aside from outlier exceptions such as consuming ketones or MCT oil).
+Not only does this release of hormones make it difficult to burn off unwanted body fat, but there are more than a couple of health-related problems that come with constant and chronically elevated glucose and insulin levels.

-Every time you release insulin and glucose into your body, you are making it more difficult to get your body into “fat burning mode” because you are telling it that you have excess food available, which then triggers your biology to store these excess calories in the form fat for later use.
+Every time you release insulin and glucose into your body, you are making it more challenging to get your body into “fat burning mode” because you are telling it that you have excess food available, which then triggers your biology to store these extra calories in the form fat for later use.

 (Hint: that's how our ancestors survived.
-There bodies were great at storing fat when they had access to extra calories.)
+Their bodies were great at storing fat when they had access to extra calories.)

-Remember: your and my ancestors lived in a world without modern food preservation, so when they were able to kill a mammoth or other large land animal, they’d eat as much as they could so that their body could would store those extra calories in fat cells for later.
+Remember: you and my ancestors lived in a world without modern food preservation, so when they were able to kill a mammoth or other large land animal, they’d eat as much as possible so that their body could store those extra calories in fat cells for later.

 Extra calories stored in fat are a hunter gatherers' best friend.

 Fat was a literal insurance policy for our ancestors since it gave them more time to find their next meal.
-Considering food was varied and never a guarantee, as a hunter gatherer you’d want as much fat on your body as possible.
+Considering that food was varied and never guaranteed, as a hunter-gatherer, you’d want as much fat on your body as possible.